Pizza Dough Not Rising

 Check the Salt Content

 Adding too much salt to your dough will slow down the fermentation process.
 In most cases, it can kill the yeast and stop the proofing from happening.
-Hence, pizza dough not rising.
+Hence, the pizza dough not rising.

 This ratio is calculated based on a percent of the flour weight.
 The ideal percentage of salt ranges from 2.5% to 5%, depending on the pizza you are making.